ETCO Code of Ethics and Conduct

-Article 10 - In the course of ETCO's activities, it is forbidden to hold any event, meeting, meeting or exchange of information between Associates, notably from the same economic segment, which may, in some way, represent their engagement, directly or indirectly. indirect, in uniform commercial conduct tending to the adoption of unfair practices and / or breaches of the economic order.
+Art.
+10 - In the course of ETCO's activities it is forbidden to hold any event, meeting, meeting or exchange of information between Associates, notably from the same economic segment, which may, in some way, represent their engagement, directly or indirectly. indirect, in uniform commercial conduct tending to the adoption of unfair practices and / or breaches of the economic order.

 Single paragraph.
 Non-exhaustive examples of topics prohibited in contacts between ETCO Associates from the same sector of the economy: